Beyond Your Default

 As a professional artist, you have much more within yourself than anyone thought possible, including you.

-I have found and seen in others that expanded avenues of creative and professional fulfillment are open to those willing to push beyond the comfort of their default and the success it brings.
+I have found and seen in other artists that expanded avenues of creative and professional fulfillment are open to those willing to push beyond the comfort of their default and the success it brings.